 Day 1: Innsbruck

-Upon arrival in Innsbruck, attend the briefing meeting and get your rental bicycle.
-You'll have time to explore Innsbruck's famous old town, city tower and medieval "Golden Roof".
+Welcome briefing and bike fitting.
+You'll have time to explore Innsbruck's famous old town, City Tower, and "Golden Roof".

 Overnight in Innsbruck